droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## Error Handling

-Roelang enforces strong typing and will generate compilation errors for:
+Droelang enforces strong typing and will generate compilation errors for:

 - **Type mismatches**: Assigning wrong type to variable
 - **Undefined variables**: Using undeclared variables